Tronaltion/MathematicalStatisticsAnalysisWithPython/Notebook/C1_DataDescriptiveAnalysis.md

    >
    > There are 2 situations of the devices: *Normal* or *Failure*, so it can be solved by Binomial Distribution. *Probability of simultaneous failure of more than $x_0$ devices is $P\{X > x_0\}$.*
    >
    > ​	For way (1), “can repair devices in time” means *there cannot be more than 2 devices getting failure at the same time in 30 devices*.
 Because these 30 devices are only responsible by one person who can only handle one failure device at the same time.
+That is $X \sim \mathcal{B}(30, 0.01)$
    > ​	For way (2), “can repair devices in time” means *there cannot be more than 4 devices getting failure at the same time in 90 devices*.
 Because these 90 devices are responsible by 3 person who can handle 3 failure device at the same time.
+That is $X \sim \mathcal{B}(90, 0.01)$
    >
    > To sum up, in way (1), $x_0 = 1,\ P=\{X>1\}$; in way (2), $x_0 = 3,\ P=\{X>3\}$.
 This can be solved by python as follow. **Thus we can conclude that when all 3 workers responsible for 90 devices jointly, the probability that workers cannot repair the failure devices in time is less. **

    ```python
    # 生存函数 (Survival Function)
    # SF:  P{X > x_0}